-First & Second
+The First & Second Waves

 The first wave of coffee began when people consumed coffee out of vacuumed cans at home or office produced by companies like Nescafe or Bru.
 Easy accessibility to instant coffee made it a popular drink in no time.
 The second wave began when brick and mortar stores like Starbucks started selling coffee.
 The idea of going to a coffee house to get your drink made by someone behind a counter was delightful.
-Coffee houses soon became popular and people started socializing and conducting business there.
+Coffee houses soon became popular and people started socialising and conducting business there.

 The Third Wave